- Harvey and Rabbit

 1) TV plays a central role in our lives

 Firstly, in spite of the fact that the CCTV homes were far more evolved technologically than the vast majority of the UK population, TV very much played a central role in their lives.
-It most households, it was on for much of the time and provided the main source of entertainment but also a crucial tool for relaxation, social bonding and discourse, information and education.
+For most households, it was on for much of the time and provided the main source of entertainment but also a crucial tool for relaxation, social bonding and discourse, information and education.

 2) People love to talk about telly and TV ads